Erica Mena Flaunts Bod In Sheer Bodysuit In Eye-Catching New Instagram Pic

 “D*mn!
 Girl where the baby weight go!?
 You look good sis,” exclaimed a fourth follower.

 In addition, Erica showcased her curves in a bikini in another Instagram update from three days ago.
-She rocked a neon orange ensemble and her top had long sleeves and a small cut in the front that allowed her to show off a hint of her underboob.
+She rocked a neon orange ensemble, and her top had long sleeves and a small cut in the front that allowed her to show off a hint of underboob.
 Her matching bottoms had a low waistline and thick straps that rested high on her hips.
 Behind her was a pool that was surrounded by tall, bright green trees.